- Web 2 vs. Web 3

 Although that sentiment has since diminished because of the abundantly clear fact that code is fallible, the belief still permeates through operational procedures within DAOs as most activity occurs on-chain or through a series of smart contracts.

 If you transact on Uniswap, Ethereum’s largest DEX, you pay the transaction fee in ETH.
 So what’s the UNI token for?
 The short answer is governance.
-The Uniswap protocol earns fees that are automatically deposited into a treasury which is then governed by UNI holders via components of the smart contracts involved.
+The Uniswap protocol earns fees automatically deposited into a treasury which is then governed by UNI holders via components of the smart contracts involved.
 There are no intermediaries escrowing funds or charging excessive fees.

 It is simply people interacting with a decentralized protocol on a decentralized blockchain.